 SEE THE PHOTO FOR A REPRESENTATION OF THE DIFFERENCE AIRING DOWN MAKES TO YOUR TIRES AND TRACTION PATCH: (Result may vary)

-Eventually, on this last trip, I was down to 4.5 pounds of air.
-That is as low as I go with my tires and only for deep snow.
-You may find that 6 pounds of air is very good in most circumstances.
-Not too high and not too low.
-You can’t go fast and you cannot run on hard ground or pavement at these pressures but for running on top of several feet of snow at low speeds, it is great.
-Those still up at 10, 15 or 20 pounds were barely able to move, for the most part, but I was able to move pretty freely.
-It's nothing magic.
-As the graphic shows, the amount of tire tread on the ground increases by about 70% or more just when dropping from 40 to 15 pounds.
+It’s nothing magic.
+As the simple illustration shows, the contact patch of tread on the ground can potentially increase by 70% or more just when dropping from 40 to 15 pounds.
 You can imagine how much more it changes when you drop even lower.
-How much you need to lower will change with snow conditions.
-Deep powder requires different techniques than snow-ball type snow.
-A bit of practice with proper techniques will get you a lot farther than most would imagine and it can be great winter fun.
+How much you lower pressures may change with snow conditions.
+Powder snow requires different techniques than snow-ball (packable) type snow.
+A bit of practice with proper techniques will get you much farther than most would imagine, and it can be great winter fun.

-There is a little more to this technique than just lowering your tire pressure so as with most things concerning serious off-roading, I highly suggest you only try this when accompanied by some experienced 4-wheelers.
-They can help make sure your tire and wheel combination is appropriate and that you have help should something not go as planned.
-Truthfully, while lowering your pressure WILL increase traction, there are a number of additional driving techniques which need to be used in conjunction to achieve the best result.
-Don’t forget a compressor so you can air back up before getting on the pavement.
-(Choosing a good compressor is a whole different write-up)
+There is a little more to this technique than just lowering your tire pressure.
+Hence, as with most things concerning serious off-roading, I suggest you only try this when accompanied by some experienced 4-wheelers familiar with doing this.
+They can help ensure your tire and wheel combination is appropriate and that you have help should something not go as planned.
+While lowering your pressure CAN increase traction, several additional driving techniques must be used to achieve the best result.
+At least one locker (preferably two), 4-Low and low gearing are best.
+Don’t forget an air-up device (compressor, co2-tank, etc.) so you can air back up before getting back on the pavement.